Arvanaghi/CheckPlease/README.md

-# CheckPlease - Targeted payloads in every language.
+# CheckPlease: Payload-Agnostic Targeted Malware

 Written by Brandon Arvanaghi ([@arvanaghi](https://twitter.com/arvanaghi)) and Chris Truncer ([@ChrisTruncer](https://twitter.com/christruncer))

-CheckPlease is the go-to repository for the newest targeted payload and sandbox-detection modules.
+CheckPlease is the go-to repository for the newest targeted payload, sandbox-detection, and implant security modules.
+Each check is written in:

+* PowerShell
+* Python
+* Go
+* Ruby
+* Perl
+* C
+* C#

 Every module functions as a standalone "check."
 All checks can be run with command-line arguments, like so: